IBM/merlin-docs/docs/guides/platform/Install_MERLIN_Online.md

 - Click Install.
 The Install Operator page is displayed.
 - Enter the following values:
 ```
-        * Set the Namespace to be the project (namespace) in which to install the Operator, such as **merlin**.
+* Set the Namespace to be openshift-operators in which to install the Operator.
 * Set Update Channel to v2.0.
 * Set Approval Strategy to Automatic.
 ```
 - Click Install and wait for the Merlin operator to install.
 - Verify that the Merlin operator is successfully installed.